 Every material has pros and cons, and so you’d be wise to get familiar with each one, and because we’re nice, here’s a quick cheat sheet:

 For more information about various freestanding tub materials, see 8 Best Bathtub Materials: Pros and Cons.

-The typical length of a freestanding tub is 67 inches, but you can find a range between 35 inches and 80 inches.
+Although the typical length of a freestanding tub is 67 inches, you can find a range between 35 inches and 80 inches.
 That said, with careful planning, it may be possible to fit a freestanding soaker tub in a small (but not extremely small) bathroom.

 The widths of these tubs also range from 20-59 inches, with 32 inches being most common.
 The soaking depth is measured from the overflow drain to the bottom of the tub on the interior.

 What people love about these bathtubs is the extra depth.
 You can find freestanding soaker tubs with a depth of 14-25 inches with 15 inches being most common.
 Compare this to a standard tub that usually offers 12 inches of soaking depth.